luismartinezs/luis-martinez-site/drafts/sc2-draft-1.md

 - Fast once a week
 - Read 1 hour per day

-The point is: don't let your life be a mess.
+The point is not however what those should be, but: don't let your life be a mess.

 Don't go aimless on your day to day without knowing what to do.
 On the contrary, mindfuly pick a "habit rotation" and prioritize doing it, because its compound effect will have a profound impact over time.

-- Establish good macro cycle - habits
+That connects to the next lesson.

-- Get rid of bad habits - habits
+## Get rid of bad habits

+In Starcraft 2, F2 selects your entire army.
+It's very tempting for beginners to do that because it's easy.
+However, it is a bad habit that will get on the way of improving and will have to be unlearned.

+Find the things you do often that get on your way.
+Things that are a waste of time and energy.
+It's very tempting to be lazy and to keep on doing things the bad way just because you started doing them that way (maybe you didn't know better).

+In the programming world, that goes for example for manual tasks that need to be done over an over.
+Don't be lazy and write a script to automate them, even if it feels scary because you've never done it before.

+In more general terms, it might be things like mindlessly watching YouTube, or playing too many videogames (that time when Starcraft teaches you to stop playing Starcraft...), which detract you from good habits.

+Kill or minimize your bad habits.
+We all have them.

+# Put your habits (or your decision about them) on auto-pilot

+I know I'm insisting on habits, but I think they're key.

+Once you've decided:

-- Habits on autopilot - habits
+- What habits you'll do
+- How often you will do each
+- That you will give them priority

+There's really no decision-making left about that, and it should make things easier.
+You don't have to think whether you do them or not.
+And it doesn't matter what else you think you have to do, or whether you're "busy" with something else.

+Simply do them.

+You will have more "decision-power" to spend on other things.

+I suggest that for each habit you set some kind of timer, so that you can keep track of when you have to do them without having to think whether it's the time or not.

+The [multitimer android app](https://play.google.com/store/apps/details?id=com.jee.timer&hl=en&gl=US) works for me.

 - Practice very often to improve quickly - habits
 - Accept that you will suck at first - mindset
 - Accept that losing is part of the game - mindset